 - Satori from Touhou Chireiden ~ Subterranean Animism is a mind reader, to the point that nobody else will come near her.
 However, it's a bit of a surprise to the heroines when she's able to listen in on their thoughts, and in Marisa's case:

 Alice: We still have a long way to go.
 Let's go the depths of the underworld.
 Hang in there!

 Satori: "Before that, let's search the house...." you think.
 I won't allow that!
 Please head to the courtyard immediately.

 - Reversed in a notable episode of Dexter's Laboratory.
-Dexter tries to gain telepathy to read his father's mind and find out what his birthday presents are.
+Dexter tries to gain telepathy to read his father's mind and find out what his birthday present is.
 He ends up having his every thought uncontrollably communicated to everyone, which leads numerous times to insult people.
 He finally gets around this by talking without pause so he has no thoughts to expose.

-- Occurs occasionally in Young Justice, due to the tendency to use a telepathic link for group communication (and Superboy's super-hearing doesn't help either), but subverted in "Infiltration" when Artemis is admiring Superboy:
+- Occurs occasionally in Young Justice (2010), due to the tendency to use a telepathic link for group communication (and Superboy's super-hearing doesn't help either), but subverted in "Infiltration" when Artemis is admiring Superboy: